Su-Ng/Hospital/README.md

 </p>
 Inpatient and Urgent care have the highest average cost.
 Recommend to promote outpatient and ambulatory care for non-critical cases to reduce costs.

-# Total Insurance Claims by Insurance Providerss
+# Total Insurance Claims by Insurance Providers
 <p>
     <img width="220" height="240" alt="InsuranceType" src="InsuranceClaims.png" />
 </p>